Our Story

 Banner

-2021 – present
+2021 – 2023

 In November 2021, the School Construction Authority finally declared their intention to build a public school at the Morton Williams Supermarket site.
 At this time, the school was planned to serve students with disabilities from across New York City.

 Meanwhile, NYU finished the construction of a large multi-use building on Mercer Street, now called Paulson Center.
 During the negotiations of NYU’s expansion plan prior to its approval, NYU promised to integrate a supermarket into the new building.
 However, this promise was broken and no space for a supermarket was allocated.
-Instead, NYU offered a 20 year lease to Morton Williams (albeit with a demolition clause).
+Instead, NYU offered a 20 year lease to Morton Williams at its old site (albeit with a demolition clause).

-What does all of this mean for La Guardia Corner Gardens?
+What does this mean for LaGuardia Corner Garden?

-.
 To donate online lick Donate.